JanssenProject/jans/docs/governance/triage.md

 Triage process is used to quickly screen and categorise new issues and PRs.
 Aim is to determine characteristics of new PRs/issues and take quick actions if possible.

-Triage process is a contineous process.
-As new issues/PRs come in, the community initiates discussions, add labels, ask for more details.
+Triage process is a continuous process.
+As new issues/PRs come in, the community initiates discussions, adds labels, and asks for more details.
 This process does not wait for triage call or a meeting to be called. <br/><br/>Community holds triage calls at a regular cadence.
-Triage calls are mainly utilised to discuss issue/PR where concensus is not yet reached and to pick up anything which is not yet triaged.
+Triage calls are mainly utilized to discuss issue/PR where consensus is not yet reached and to pick up anything which is not yet triaged.
 It is encouraged to complete triage outside of triage call to improve velocity.

 ### Stages in triage process: